pavlov200912/zherard/README.md

    - Fetches pending cards from the server
    - Adds cards to Anki via AnkiConnect
    - Reports back to the server which cards were successfully added

+### Alternative Setup (Both Components on Remote Server)

+You can also run both components on the remote server and connect to Anki on your local machine via an SSH tunnel:

+1. **Server Bot (`server_bot.py`)**:
+   - Runs on your remote server
+   - Functions the same as in the standard setup

+2. **Local Helper (`local_anki_adder.py`)**:
+   - Also runs on your remote server
+   - Connects to AnkiConnect on your local machine via SSH tunnel
+   - Otherwise functions the same as in the standard setup

 ## Setup